 There is a gap in this type of support for over 83% of veterans.
 In many cases, support for military spouses, caregivers, or surviving spouses is not available from military service relief societies.
 Active duty servicemembers often are reluctant to ask for help from military service relief societies and often don’t qualify for certain relief.
 More than 12 million veterans without a disability rating have virtually no support.

-The MOAA Foundation Crisis Relief Fund will assist uniformed services personnel, veterans, and their families in crisis – in the wake of natural disasters, catastrophic events, and other emergency situations.
+The MOAA Foundation Crisis Relief Program will assist uniformed services personnel, veterans, and their families in crisis – in the wake of natural disasters, catastrophic events, and other emergency situations.
 Areas where a state of emergency has been declared will receive funding priority and additional circumstances will be judged on a case-by-case basis.

 Priority will be given to those not eligible for support from military service relief societies: veterans who didn’t serve a full career, those without a VA disability rating, caregivers, and surviving spouses.